Sai-004/CS561-Project/README.md

 **What to Expect**:
 - A PyBullet simulation window opens, showing the same R2D2-like robot.
-- The robot uses depth images to detect cylinders, filters out the floor, and classifies them with the CNN.
+- The robot uses depth images to detect cylinders, filters out the floor.
-- Cylinders are placed in a partitioned tray using RL-based actions.
-- Console output logs detection details, classification results, and RL updates.
+- Console output logs detection details.

 ## Requirements
 The `requirements.txt` file includes: